aaronshahriari/.dotfiles/hyprland/hypr/README.md

 # Todo

 ## Now
-- [ ] figure out screenshot situation
 - [ ] figure out hypr3 tiling patch
+- [ ] configure rule to set apps that go to -1338 workspace to specific workspace
+- [ ] configure hyprlock some more
 - [ ] create wayland greeter when reboot/logout etc.
-- [ ] configure hyprlock some more
+- [ ] confirm Luminance works on restart

 ## Later